Swastik2011-Pro/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Where Every Bite Tells a Story!!
-    text: >+
+    text: >
-      Tasty Trails is a culinary adventure for food lovers everywhere.
+      The Savory Spoon is a culinary adventure for food lovers everywhere.
 From gourmet recipes and global street food to restaurant reviews and cooking tips, we celebrate the rich tapestry of flavors that make food a universal joy.
 Whether you're a home cook, a foodie, or someone simply looking for inspiration for your next meal, Tasty Trails is your guide to everything delicious
     actions:
       - label: Get started
         altText: ''